yoyololicon/kamui/README.md

     simplices : Iterable[Iterable[int]] of length (N,)
         Each element is a list of vertices that form a simplex (a.k.a elementary cycle).
         The connections should be consistent with the edges.
+        This is also used to compute automatic weights for each edge.
-        If not provided and method is "ilp", an edgelist-based ILP solver will be used. method : str
+        If not provided and method is "ilp", an edgelist-based ILP solver will be used without weighting. method : str
         The method to be used.
 Valid options are "ilp" and "gc", where "gc" correponds to PUMA.
         Default to "ilp".